// For the climate

 Producing eSAF takes about two and a half units of renewable electricity for every unit of energy in the finished fuel.
 That is a real cost.
 The case for eSAF rests on two facts: aviation cannot use that electricity directly, and the alternative is fossil jet fuel.

-Source Non-CO₂ warming effects: Lee et al., 2021, Atmospheric Environment.
+Source Non-CO₂ warming effects: Lee et al. 2021.
 Energy density comparison (batteries vs jet fuel): widely reported, approximately 0.25 MJ/kg vs 43 MJ/kg.

 // CO₂ sourcing